 The days of antenna towers may be numbered.
 Current mobile network technologies such as 3G and 4G need big, powerful antenna towers to broadcast their low-frequency signals over long distances and through solid objects, such as buildings.
 This won't work for 5G in the long term.

 Once you get near 5G's highest radio frequencies, people, cars, rain and even small plants would block it.
 But this won't be a concern for a while.
-The answer to this (eventual) blocking problem is to replace bulky and powerful antenna towers with tiny "micro-cells" peppered all over, small enough to sit unobtrusively on top of a streetlight.
+The answer to this (eventual) blocking problem is to replace bulky and powerful antenna towers with tiny 'micro-cells' peppered all over, which are small enough to sit unobtrusively on top of a streetlight.

-The big cell towers will keep broadcasting 3G and 4G signals until those technologies become redundant, but eventually we might not need them at all.
+The big cell towers will keep broadcasting 3G and 4G signals until those technologies become redundant, and eventually we might not need them at all.

 - The 5G network rollout won't be fast.
-We may be well into the 2020s by the time we see healthy penetration.
+We may be well into the 2020s by the time we see healthy coverage.

-- The 5G Australia gets in 2019 will not have the capacity or response time of what 5G is truly capable of.
+- The 5G that Australia gets in these early years will not have the capacity or response time of what 5G is truly capable of.
 Similar to how 4G got better over time, the same will happen with 5G.